psychopy/psychopy/docs/source/coder/tutorial2.rst

 .. literalinclude:: tutorial2.py
    :lines: 19-21

 PsychoPy allows us to set up an object to handle the presentation of stimuli in a staircase procedure, the :class:`~psychopy.data.StairHandler`.
-This will define the increment of the orientation (ie. how far it is from the reference orientation).
+This will define the increment of the orientation (i.e. how far it is from the reference orientation).
 The staircase can be configured in many ways, but we'll set it up to begin with an increment of 20deg (very detectable) and home in on the 80% threshold value.
 We'll step up our increment every time the subject gets a wrong answer and step down if they get three right answers in a row.
 The step size will also decrease after every 2 reversals, starting with an 8dB step (large) and going down to 1dB steps (smallish).
 We'll finish after 50 trials.

 .. literalinclude:: tutorial2.py
    :lines: 24-27